FRC-Utilities/QDriverStation/README.md

 - [x] Deploy configurations
 - [ ] Mobile user interface
 - [x] Desktop user interface
-- [ ] Communication protocol (check [*/lib/DriverStation*](https://github.com/WinT-3794/QDriverStation/tree/master/lib/DriverStation) for more info)
+- [ ] Communication protocol (check [this repository](https://github.com/WinT-3794/LibDS#progress) for more info)

 ### Desktop vs Mobile?

 You may have noticed that we have two projects in this repository: a desktop version and a mobile version.
 Consider the desktop version like a clone of the FRC DriverStation, while the mobile version is suited for touch screens.

-Both versions use the same library to communicate with the robot (check the [lib](https://github.com/WinT-3794/QDriverStation/tree/master/lib/) folder) but use a different UI (desktop uses traditional QWidgets, while mobile is based on QML).
+Both versions use the same library to communicate with the robot (check this [repository](https://github.com/WinT-3794/LibDS)) but use a different UI (desktop uses traditional QWidgets, while mobile is based on QML).

 ### Screenshots (desktop)